ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 ### Partitioning Data by Key Range

-If we know that the key values in our dataset fall into some range, then we can distribute that data by allocating each node a key range.
+If we know that the key values in our dataset fall into some range, then we can distribute that data by allocating each node a range of key values.

 So, if you're handling data that is sorted alphabetically, then you could distribute the data across three machines such that keys starting with a particular letter will be handled by a known machine.